How to Change & Reset Permalinks in WordPress

 Reset Permalinks in Dashboard

-If your WordPress permalinks are broken, or your pages display a Page Not Found (404) error, you can use the steps below to reset the permalinks in WordPress.
+If your permalinks in WordPress are malfunctioning, or if your pages show a Page Not Found (404) error, you can follow the steps below to restore the permalinks in WordPress.

 1. You should always backup your site before performing any troubleshooting.